Robust Low-tubal-rank Tensor Completion based on Tensor Factorization and Maximum Correntopy Criterion: Introduction

-\textbf{2.} We reformulate the complex correntropy-based optimization problem as a weighted tensor factorization by leveraging the half-quadratic minimization technique (Section \ref{sec:HC}).
+2) We reformulate the complex correntropy-based optimization problem as a weighted tensor factorization by leveraging the HQ minimization technique (Section \ref{sec:HC}).
 We develop two efficient algorithms (HQ-TCTF and HQ-TCASD) for robust tensor completion (See Section \ref{sec:HQ-TCTF} and \ref{sec:HQ-TCASD}).
-The algorithms utilize alternating minimization and alternating steepest descent, which avoid the costly computation of the SVD operations and are amenable to distributed implementation.
-We also analyze the convergence and computational complexity of the algorithms proposed.
+The algorithms utilize alternating minimization and alternating steepest descent, which avoid the costly computation of the SVD operations and are {readily parallelizable on GPU}.
+We also analyze the convergence and computational complexity of the proposed algorithms.

-\textbf{3.} We demonstrate the robust and efficient performance of the proposed algorithms through extensive numerical experiments performed with both synthetic and real data.
+3) We demonstrate the robust and efficient performance of the proposed algorithms through extensive numerical experiments performed with both synthetic and real data. {The proposed methods can outperform nuclear-norm-based methods in many noisy settings in terms of PSNR.
+With the use of parallel computation, the proposed methods can also run significantly faster than other algorithms.}

 The paper is organized as follows.
-In Section \ref{sec:bkgnd} we introduce our notation and provide some preliminary background on the tensor properties, tensor completion, and the maximum correntropy criterion.
+In Section \ref{sec:bkgnd}, we introduce our notation and provide some preliminary background on the tensor properties, tensor completion, and the maximum correntropy criterion.
 In Section \ref{sec:methods}, we propose the new correntropy-based tensor completion cost and propose two HQ-based algorithms.
 In Section \ref{sec:results}, we present experimental results to demonstrate the reconstruction performance.
 Finally, conclusion is given in Section \ref{sec:conc}.